gbraad-unitedstack/tools-training/md/slides.md

   3. In Layer-2, the DESTINATION MAC address will be the filled in with the MAC address of the default gateway (192.168.50.100’s MAC).

-When the packet is sent out, the network switch (L2), sends the packet to the default gateway since the destination MAC is that of the gateway.
+The network switch (L2) sends the packet to the default gateway since the destination MAC is that of the gateway.

 Once the gateway receives the packet, based on its routing table, it will forward the packets further.